-Board member Function at BNY Mellon SA/NV Name of the other company in which an external function is exercised Location (country) Type of activities Listed company (Y/N) External mandate (title) Capital connection with SA/NV (Y/N) Carol Sergeant Independent Chair of the Risk Committee, Independent Member of the Audit and Nomination Committees Threadneedle Solutions Limited United Kingdom Private company N Director N British Standards Strategy and Policy Committee United Kingdom Not for profit N Chairman N Danske Bank A/S Denmark Credit/ financial institution Υ Deputy Chairman N
+Board member Function at BNY Mellon SA/NV Name of the other company in which an external function is exercised Location (country) Type of activities Listed company (Y/N) External mandate (title) Capital connection with SA/NV (Y/N) Executive Di rectors Leonique van ar Houwelingen the Chief Risk Officer and Member of Foreign Bankers' Association (FBA) The Netherlands Trade association N Non- executive Chair N the Executive Committee American Chamber of Commerce Belgium Trade association N Board Member N Hedi Ben Mahmoud Chief Risk Officer and Member of the Executive Committee Annik Bosschaerts Chief Operations Officer and Member of the Executive Committee Eric Pulinx Chief Financial Officer, Deputy Chief Executive Officer Delen Private Bank Belgium Credit institution N Independent director N and Member of the Executive Committee Finax Belgium Financial holding N Independent director N

-Note: The appointments of Todd Gibbons and Dan Watkins as non-executive directors have not been approved by the Central European Bank and the shareholders of BNY Mellon SA/NV yet.
-The appointment of Todd Gibbons and Dan Watkins had however been recommended to the shareholders by the Board in February 2018, subject to regulatory approval, and they have been actively participating to the Board meetings since April 2018, in agreement with the Belgian National Bank and the Central European Bank.
-As these appointments were not approved before 31 December 2018, these directors are not included in the table above.
+Note: The appointment of Susan Revell as a non-executive director has not been approved by the Belgian National Bank/Central European Bank and the shareholders of BNY Mellon SA/NV yet.
+The appointment of Susan Revell had however been recommended to the shareholders by the Board in July 2019, subject to regulatory approval, and she has been actively participating to the Board meetings since November 2019, in agreement with the Belgian National Bank and the Central European Bank.
+As this appointment was not approved before 31 December 2019, this director is not included in the table above.